-Position in the module Encountering the focal issue The activity sets out to build a map of the state of the art of AI, i.e. an overall picture of where AI can be encountered.
-Particular emphasis is placed on: • the different fields of AI applications (archaeology, art, services, scientific research,) • the risks and potentialities of AI applications • future changes in the job market and STEM careers Goals conceptual to understand that AI applications involve different fields (scientific, social, artistic,) to understand that each AI application has implications in different dimensions (political, social, economic, ethical, environmental, professional) to understand that AI opens up new opportunities and perspectives in the job market to be introduced to the AI specific language epistemological to begin to recognise the importance - in evaluating the impact of an AI application - of considering different dimensions (political, social, economic, ethical, environmental, professional) social/emotional to begin to reflect on the risks and potentialities of different AI applications according to own world view and values to widen imagination about possible future STEM careers to learn to share different points of view to acquire the ability to mediate between different points of view Time required 1 hour for teamwork.
+Position in the module Epistemological Bratce Bratce Dinguing Inquiry Practice Encountering the focal The activity sets out to build a map of the state of the art of AI, i.e. an overall picture of where AI can be encountered. issue Particular emphasis is placed on: the different fields of AI applications (archaeology, art, services, scientific research,) the risks and potentialities of AI applications future changes in the job market and STEM careers Goals conceptual to understand that AI applications involve different fields (scientific, social, artistic,) to understand that each AI application has implications in different dimensions (political, social, economic, ethical, environmental, professional) to understand that AI opens up new opportunities and perspectives in the job market to be introduced to the AI specific language epistemological to begin to recognise the importance - in evaluating the impact of an AI application - of considering different dimensions (political, social, economic, ethical, environmental, professional) social/emotional to begin to reflect on the risks and potentialities of different AI applications according to own world view and values to widen imagination about possible future STEM careers to actively engage students in group discussion, according to their own interests to learn to share different points of view Time required 1 hour for teamwork.
 5 minutes (per group) to distribute the workload.